 A sad and joyless Christian is a paradoxical being.
 He or she is a being that does not exist.
 Even if they exist, they are an engineered species of some sorts.

 These days, Jenny and I laugh so much that we irritate each other.
 Bliss and chuckling are so much a part of our life.
 We must even be cautious that we don’t sound flaky when we meet our friends and family.
 Oh yes, we know that Christianity is a battleground.
 We know that.
 There are evil powers out to take, murder and wreck us.
 But hello, Christianity also a party, dance and celebration.

 Glorious gospel of the happy God

 According to the glad-message of the glory of the happy God, with which entrusted am, I.

 Indeed, even our God is makarios – happy.
 The glorious gospel comes from a happy God.
 If the gospel comes from a happy God, then the gospel should invoke the heartiest laughter from a satisfied heart.
 A heart that knows it will never at any point be held in judgment.
 A heart that has been captivated and enticed by the glorious gospel.
 The more I drank from the wells of joy, the more my life has become joyous.

 I did not often watch Marvel comics, animations or stand up comedies.
 I always watched deep psychological thrillers or science fiction movies that got my thinking juices flowing.
 Not so much now.
-Animations, Marvel comics, and stand up comedies are my thing (even ones that have a bit of colorful language).
+Animations, Marvel comics, and stand up comedies are my thing (even ones that have a bit of colourful language).

 My prayer life is filled with joy and adoration for the one who became a man of sorrows and acquainted with grief for me so that I can be joyful.
 The Lord’s Supper for me has become a time to remember that all of God’s anger against my sin was poured on Jesus and all of God’s joy was poured on me.
 He took my sorrows upon himself and gave me His joy.